b-meron/intent-ui-lib/CONTRIBUTING.md

-# Contributing to Intent UI Library
+# Contributing to react ai query

 Thanks for your interest in contributing! 🎉